biedronaa/kands-hapi/README.md

 # kands-hapi
-Rest API for kands project using Hapi.js, Mongoose, and MongoDB.
+Rest API for kands project using Hapi.js, Mongoose with MongoDB.